2016 CRA Conference at Snowbird

 Humans, Machines, and the Future of Work

 Chair: Moshe Vardi, Rice University

 Speakers: Vijay Kumar, University of Pennsylvania, Maja Mataric, University of Southern California, Tom Mitchell, Carnegie Mellon University, and Moshe Vardi, Rice University

 This session will focus on the potential impact of computing technology on employment and the nature of work over the coming years.
-Panelists will suggest advances in artificial intelligence, robotics, and automation that they believe are possible and the impact these advances may have on employment.
-The panel will include an interactive discussion with the audience about likely trends, government policy debates that may arise as a result, and the role computing researchers can play in helping assure these debates are well-informed.
+Panelists will suggest the advances in artificial intelligence, robotics, and automation that they believe are possible and the impact these advances may have on employment.
+The panel will include a discussion with the audience about likely trends, government policy debates that may arise as a result, and the role computing researchers can play in helping assure these debates are well-informed.

-Whistling Past The Graveyard: Why the End of Moore’s Law Matters to All of CS
+Whistling Past the Graveyard: Why the End of Moore’s Law Matters to All of CS

 |03:30 PM||Making a Federal Case for Computing

 Uncertainty with the political process is always a problem for those concerned with federal investments in research, but 2016 promises to be even more uncertain than usual.
 Highly contentious presidential campaigns, heated congressional races, a deeply polarized Congress, exceptional scrutiny of federal investments in research, and who-knows-what-else that will emerge in the months ahead will likely impact the level of federal spending on science.

 To start the discussion, CRA’s Peter Harsha will attempt to make sense of this seemingly chaotic political landscape and discuss how and why CRA and CRA’s partners in the science advocacy community are navigating the terrain to support the computing research community’s interests.
 Next, a panel will discuss research-funding realities given the imminent increases in faculty size, where and whether additional funding might be found, and promotion and tenure criteria if research funding becomes scarce.